MarSe32m/Java-UDP-Server/README.md

 Instructions:
 -
-Use the dataReceived(...) method to handle received data Use the handleConnections() for periodical updates (but not for updates like a gameloop), you can change the rate of these updates
+Use the dataReceived(...) method to handle received data.

+Use the handleConnections() for periodical updates (but not for updates like a gameloop), you can change the rate of these updates.

 Use send(DatagramPacket packet) and send(byte[] data, InetAddress address, int port) to send data to peers.
 The latter is preferred since it creates the packet for you.

 Disclaimer